statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 ## Affine Transformation and Interpretation

-PCA is an **affine transformation**, meaning that it can involve translation, rotation, and uniform scaling of the original data.
+PCA is an **affine transformation**, meaning that it can involve translation and rotation of the original data.
 Importantly, PCA maintains the relationships between points, straight lines, and planes, which allows for a meaningful geometric interpretation of the results.
 By transforming the data into a new set of axes aligned with the directions of maximum variance, PCA enables us to discover the key structural relationships while preserving important properties.

 ## Applications of PCA